chandnii7/Transfer-Loss-NLP/README.md

 # Transfer Loss Across Domain

-Program to analyze tranfer loss across domains using example of books and electronics.
-The input vectors are created with Chi Squared.
+Program to analyze transfer loss across domains using example of books and electronics.
+Creating Tf-idf vectors and selecting k best with Chi Squared.
+Logistic regression model is used for training.

 ### Dataset:
 1. Source Domain: Books